betagouv/service-national-universel/terraform/HOW_TO.md

 Production deployment is performed only if staging deployment is successfull.

-Production deployment needs manual approval before deploying in prod.
+Production deployment needs manual approval before deploying in prod (accessible from a slack notification).
 The terraform plan is viewable at the **plan_production** step.

 When the deployment is successfull, the branch **release_candidate** is merged (--ff-only) in **production** then destroyed